New Orientation Session for New Postdoctoral Scholars on Campus

-Are you a new postdoctoral scholar on campus?
-Come join us for the next new postdoctoral scholar "Welcome" that is at the end of the month.
-The "Welcome" format of orientation serves to give you the basics of the full required orientation program in the spans of an hour over the lunch period.
+All new postdoctoral scholars on campus should attend either the full Summer Orientation or a new postdoctoral scholar "Welcome."
+The "Welcome" format of orientation serves to give new postdocs the basics of the full required orientation program in the spans of an hour over the lunch period.
 It is designed for scholars that initiate their training during the year rather than in synchrony with the start of the school year in August.
-You can converse with Human Resources representatives about initiating your employee benefits within the 60-day onboarding window, learn about support for global engagements, join the leadership team of our postdoctoral assocation (PDA), and hear about opportunities for fellowships, travel awards, and professional development activities.
+You could converse with Human Resources representatives about initiating your employee benefits within the 60-day onboarding window, learn about support for global engagements, join the leadership team of our postdoctoral association (PDA), and hear about opportunities for fellowships, travel awards, and professional development activities.

 Debi, Director of the Office of Postdoctoral Affairs